Graygzou/graygzou.github.io/jekyll/_includes/projects-content/raven-content.markdown

 Finally, we implemented a neural network in this application to let a bot learned how to shoot.
 To do so, we used a multi-layer perceptron (MLP) and train it "to shoot or not" with specific inputs.
 Those inputs were the following :
-* Is the ennemy visible ?
+* Is the enemy visible ?
 (0 or 1)
-* Does the ennemy has maximum health ?
+* Does the enemy has maximum health ?
 (0 or 1)
 * Does the learning bot has his maximum health ?
 * The current weapon of the learning bot (6 through 9)
-* Does the distance ennemy-learning bot is less than 200 pixels ?
+* Does the distance enemy-learning bot is less than 200 pixels ?
 (0 or 1)

-We used the backpropagation to trained the network, which is a traditional supervised learning technique.
+We used the back-propagation to trained the network, which is a traditional supervised learning technique.
 To make sure the net was trained, we made tests with other data than our training data and we analysed results.
 We've find out that our learning process were doing good and we finally tested it in-game.